hiltmon/hiltmon.com/source/_posts/2012-11-17-day-one-icloud-sync-fail.markdown

 categories:
 ---

+> This post seems to have become popular.
+To clarify, the problem is with iCloud, Day One is just plain brilliant and you should all be using it.

 I use the [Day One](http://dayoneapp.com) journalling program a lot, especially to log commits and all social activity using [Slogger](http://ttscoff.github.com/Slogger/).
 But today I noticed that the Journals on all my devices were out of sync, and new entries created were not passed on to other devices.
 Somehow, sync was jammed up.

 I have Day One on